steins-r-gate/IaC-Secure-Gate/docs/PHASE1.md

    - Should we replace with different test scenario, or accept as "manual validation only"?

 5. **Multi-Region Consideration:**
-   - Phase 1 is single-region (us-east-1)
+   - Phase 1 is single-region (eu-west-1 Ireland)
    - Should Phase 4/5 add multi-region support, or is single-region acceptable for FYP?

 ---